 A Day in the Life

-As a first year student on our Two Year Rep programme, your day will be varied, incorporating all aspects of training needed by an actor in the making.
+As a student of Fourth Monkey, your day will be varied, incorporating all aspects of training needed by an actor in the making.

 You’ll spend the first two hours of the day on Voice, working on sound production, articulation and breath, honing one of your most expressive tools as an actor.